 Safety concerns stand in the way of autonomous driving technologies for the industry

 According to research by Statista, 50% of US respondents say they wouldn’t feel safe in a self-driving car.
-Currently, customer safety concerns are a major drawback for autonomous vehicles.
+Currently, customer safety concerns are among challenges facing automotive industry.
 And these concerns are one of the biggest challenges for the automotive industry.
 Consumers are generally skeptical about self-driving technology.
 And two recent fatal incidents involving partially autonomous vehicles have made the reputation of autonomous cars even worse.

 After two fatal incidents involving a Tesla Model X and an autonomous Uber vehicle Volvo XC90, consumers have become less trusting of autonomous vehicles.